carlozanella/ncegm/README.md

        sizes of the respective grids.

 ### Further parameters
-* state_independent_foc (boolean flag): if s is used by the model but the first-order conditions do not depend on s, a significant speed up can be achieved by setting this flag to true.
-The first-order conditions do not depend on s if neither dF(c,d,s,z) nor Psi(s,d,z) depend on s.
-An example where this is the case is in Fella (2011)'s model, where s'=d.
+* state_independent_foc_and_f (boolean flag): if s is used by the model but the first-order conditions and the return function F do not depend on s, a significant speed up can be achieved by setting this flag to true.
+The first-order conditions do not depend on s if neither F(c,d,s,z) nor Psi(s,d,z) depend on s.
+An example where this is the case is in Fella (2011)'s model, where s'=Psi(s,d,z)=d.

 ### Further options
 For further options, check out the documentation in the source code. ncegm_solve provides some additional configuration